lettucemode/aoe2cg/README.md

 ### Frontend

-- Follow the instructions in the [Twitch Developer Documentation](https://dev.twitch.tv/docs/extensions) to create an extension and install the Developer Rig.
+Read the [Twitch Developer Documentation](https://dev.twitch.tv/docs/extensions) to create an extension and install the Developer Rig.

-- Run `package-frontend.sh` once to pull down the dependencies (or you can get them manually).
+Run `package-frontend.sh` once to pull down the dependencies (or you can get them manually).

-- Connect the rig to the new extension and configure it to run the views in `/frontend`.
+Connect the rig to the new extension and configure it to run the views in `/frontend`.
 If it's set up correctly, the views will display in the rig and the twitch helper events will fire.

 ## Deployments

-This repo uses a [GitHub Actions workflow](/.github/workflows/publish-backend.yml) to do the build & publish to Azure.
+This repo uses a [GitHub Actions workflow](/.github/workflows/push-backend.yml) to do the build & publish to Azure.

 To deploy the frontend to Twitch, run `package-frontend.sh` then upload `frontend.zip` to the Files tab of the extension developer console page.